ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 </p>
 ```

 Enough with strings for now.
-Let’s create a random number generator.
+Let's create a random number generator.
 This is easily done with PHP because there is already a function built in to do this.

 <p class="file-name">lesson3.php</p>
 ```php